Trad Climbing in the High Mountains

 Jebel Fara is the middle of the three main (climb-able) mountains on the south side of St Catherine village.
 Three of the routes are on the Northern end, with the other three further in to Wadi el-Leja.
 Descent from Jebel Fara is relatively straight forward, the easiest way is to head towards the northern end, and go down off the ‘back’ into Wadi Shrej.

-Jebel Rabba (below left) is the mountain at the South end of the valley.
+Jebel Rabba (top left) is the mountain at the South end of the valley.
 This route is on the North West face and is accessed via the South West road out of the village.

-Jebel Batta (below right) is a five minute car ride from St Catherine village, north from the main roundabout.
+Jebel Batta (top right) is a five minute car ride from St Catherine village, north from the main roundabout.
 It is the easiest in terms of access, with the routes starting a ten minute walk from the road.
 All routes are on the North Eastern face, so are shaded for most of the day in the winter.
 Descent also straight forward.
 Great first route on arrival in St Catherine.